-- HR: PRE-SCREENS APPLICANTS - Eliminates all applicants who did not provide complete application materials or clearly do not meet the minimum qualifications
+• HR: PRE-SCREENS APPLICANTS

-HIRING CHAIR:
+- HR screens out applicants who do not provide complete application materials or do not meet the minimum qualifications

-- Forms the Hiring Committee
+• SEARCH CHAIR:

-- The Chair should make a good faith effort to construct a committee that includes a diverse membership that will bring a variety of perspectives to the assessment of applicant qualifications.
+- Forms the Search Committee - The Chair should make a good faith effort to assemble a committee that is diverse to bring a variety of perspectives to the assessment of applicant qualifications. - EER requests come through the online Hiring Workflow and must be received at least 2 weeks prior to the first meeting. - May develop preliminary interview questions - Consults with committee to set interview dates

-- Requests an EER at least 2 weeks prior to the first meeting.
+SEARCH COMMITTEE COMPOSITION: FULL-TIME FACULTY RECRUITMENTS

-- Develop preliminary interview questions
+- Chair: Division Dean or designee

-- Set interview dates
+- EER (strong preference for faculty EER)

-HIRING COMMITTEE COMPOSITION: FACULTY POSITIONS
+- AFT Rep

-- Chair: Division Dean or designee - EER - AFT Rep - Director (if applicable, who has specific program responsibility over the position) - 3 or more FT faculty members within the division (one of whom must be tenured) - Recommended: I FT faculty from an outside division
+- Director (if applicable, who has specific program responsibility over the position) - 3 or more FT faculty members from the discipline (one of whom must be tenured).
+These committee members shall be approved by a majority of the full-time faculty in the discipline. - Recommended: 1 FT faculty from an outside division approved by the committee and the division dean.

-HIRING COMMITTEE COMPOSITION: CLASSIFIED, CERTIFICATED, PART-TIME
+SEARCH COMMITTEE COMPOSITION: CLASSIFIED & PART-TIME FACULTY RECRUITMENTS